VictorAlbertos/RxSocialConnect-Android/README.md

 Now you are ready to perform any http call against any api in the same way you would do it for no OAuth apis.

 ## Examples
-* Social networks connections examples can be found on [android app module](https://github.com/FuckBoilerplate/RxSocialConnect-Android/tree/master/app).
+* Social networks connections examples can be found [here](https://github.com/FuckBoilerplate/RxSocialConnect-Android/tree/master/app/src/main/java/org/fuckboilerplate/rxsocialconnect/connections).
-* OkHttp interceptors examples can be found on [RxSocialConnectInterceptors repo app module](https://github.com/VictorAlbertos/RxSocialConnectInterceptors/tree/master/app).
+* OkHttp interceptors examples can be found [here](https://github.com/FuckBoilerplate/RxSocialConnect-Android/tree/master/app/src/main/java/org/fuckboilerplate/rxsocialconnect/interceptors).

 ## Credits
 * Oauth core authentication: [ScribeJava](https://github.com/scribejava/scribejava)